Consultations and Design

 If a consultation has to be performed twice or even three times it will, whatever it takes for us to get to know you, your space and your ideas better.

-The consultation costs within the Tampa Bay area and with a duration of 1.5h-2.5h run as follows (The acerage depicted below refers to the size of the entire property):
+If you are interested in a consultation these are the prices within the Tampa bay area (Consultations have an approximate duration of 1.5 – 2.5 hours.
+The acreage depicted below refers to the size of the entire property):

 – Urban / residential homegarden up to 1/2 acre: $250 + tax

 – Homestead 1/2 acre and up to 3 acres: $350 + tax

 – Large homestead/farm 4 acres and up to 8 acres: $500 + tax

 – Large homestead/farm 10 acres and up to 12 acres: $1000 + tax.

 – Larger properties please contact us for pricing.

 As a result of the consultation, a document can be put together at an extra cost of $400.
 The document consists of a summary of the consultation, a proposal that includes ideas and recommendations and a set of relevant tips and tricks to start or continue your journey in the plant world.
 This document is a guide that will represent what you have and the possibilities available for your space as well as the process to start this transformation.